AlexanderRN/MEANPeriod2/README.md

 Period 2 of MEAN

 <strong>Why would you consider a Scripting Language as JavaScript as your Backend Platform.</strong>
+One bonus of using JS is the fact that you get an all-around language.
+But, the real reasons for using scripting language (JS) as Backend, could be: <br>
+The easy accesiabilty for new packages using NPM.<br>
+One all around language.

 <strong>Explain Pros & Cons in using Node.js + Express to implement your Backend compared to a strategy using for
 example Java/JAX-RS/Tomcat</strong>
+The POJO/Objects, differences.
+Simplicity of the servers

 <strong>Node.js uses a Single Threaded Non-blocking strategy to handle asynchronous task.
 Explain strategies to
 implement a Node.js based server architecture that still could take advantage of a multi-core Server.</strong>

 <strong>Explain, using relevant examples, concepts related to the testing a REST-API using Node/JavaScript +
 relevant packages</strong>